Spectral minimal partitions of unbounded metric graphs: Continuity of the infimum of the spectrum with respect to graph perturbation

-Note that all these properties are clearly satisfied by our Schrödinger operators, where the form domain $D(a)$ is $H^1(\Graph)$, and $D_\HGraph (a)$ is $H^1_0 (\HGraph)$ (as defined in \eqref{eq:h1} and \eqref{eq:h10}), respectively).

 We start by formalizing a natural notion of convergence of subgraphs, in terms of the behavior of their boundaries.
-We first need to distinguish parts of a sequence of non-connected subgraphs which might disappear in the limit (as happened to the complement of $B_R(x)$ in Example~\ref{ex:domain-non-continuity}), and which are thus irrelevant for spectral purposes (since their ground state energy explodes).
+We first need to distinguish subsets of a sequence of non-connected subgraphs which might disappear in the limit (as happened to the complement of $B_R(x)$ in Example~\ref{ex:domain-non-continuity}), and which are thus irrelevant for spectral purposes as their ground state energy diverges.
 This leads to the following notion.
-Here, as always, the boundary of a subgraph is its topological boundary as a subset of the fixed, underlying graph $\Graph$.
+We recall that the boundary of a subgraph is always its topological boundary as a subset of $\Graph$.

 \begin{definition} Let $\HGraph_n$ be any sequence of subgraphs of a fixed graph $\Graph$.
 We will say that a sequence of boundary points $v_n \in \partial\HGraph_n$ is \emph{vanishing} if, for any $r>0$,